dzbeck/multiscanner/docs/install.rst

 Module Configuration
 --------------------

 Modules are intended to be quickly written and incorporated into the framework.
+Note:

-A finished module must be placed in the modules folder before it can be used.
-The configuration file does not need to be manually updated.
+* A finished module must be placed in the modules folder before it can be used.

+* The configuration file does not need to be manually updated.

-Modules are configured within the configuration file, `config.ini <https://github.com/mitre/multiscanner/blob/feature-celery/docker_utils/config.ini>`_.
-Parameters used by all modules are shown in the table below.
-Module-specific parameters follow for those modules that have them.
-See `Analysis Modules <use/use-analysis-mods.html>`_ for information about all existing modules.
+* Modules are configured within the configuration file, `config.ini <https://github.com/mitre/multiscanner/blob/feature-celery/docker_utils/config.ini>`_.

+Parameters common to all modules are listed in the next section, and module-specific parameters (for those core and analysis modules that have them) are listed in the subsequent sections.
+See `Analysis Modules <use/use-analysis-mods.html>`_ for information about *all* current modules.

 Common Parameters
 ^^^^^^^^^^^^^^^^^